Mr. Mister

 Mr. Mister was an American rock band from Phoenix, Arizona, active from 1982 until 1990.
 The band consisted of Richard Page on lead vocals/bass guitar, Steve George on keyboards/backing vocals, Pat Mastelotto on drums/percussion, and Steve Farris on guitars/backing vocals.
-Mr. Mister was the successor to the band Pages, fronted by Page and George from 1978 to 1981.

 The band is best known for their second album Welcome to the Real World (1985), which reached No. 1 in the US, and the three US Top 10 singles from the album, "Broken Wings", "Kyrie", and "Is It Love", the first two of which reached No. 1.

-Early work
+1978-1982: Formation

 Although formed in Phoenix, Arizona, United States, Mr. Mister was based in Los Angeles, California.
 Richard Page had previously worked as a session musician (for Quincy Jones) and had composed for Michael Jackson, Rick Springfield, Donna Summer, Kenny Loggins, Al Jarreau, and many more.

 In 1978, Page and his childhood friend Steve George founded the band Pages in Phoenix, Arizona.
 Pages explored a pop fusion sound, with a changing lineup of session musicians.
 Although Pages had a minor hit single with "I Do Believe in You", and its three albums garnered favorable reviews, the group had little commercial success.
 After disbanding Pages in 1981, Page and George focused on songwriting and studio session work for pop artists ranging from Laura Branigan to Village People.

 By 1982, Page and George began putting together a more pop-oriented group with a permanent lineup, rounded out by drummer Pat Mastelotto and guitarist Steve Farris.
 All four members had done extensive session work for other artists and brought numerous influences to the band.
 The initial plan was to bring in a fifth member, a bass guitarist, but after realizing that Page, who was originally slated to be solely the lead singer, could also play bass, the members decided to remain a four-piece.